ECF/Py4j-RemoteServicesProvider/README.md

-Py4j-RemoteServicesProvider
+Python.Java Remote Services
 ===========================
-An ECF Remote Services Distribution Provider for [OSGi Remote Services](https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html).
+An Remote Services Distribution Provider for [OSGi R7 Remote Services](https://osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html).
 This allows dynamic remote procedure call between Java and Python objects.
 Python-Implementations can be exposed to Java consumers as OSGi services, and Java-based OSGi services can be exposed to Python consumers.

-## Python-Implemented OSGi Services
+## Python Services accessed from Java

 See [here](https://wiki.eclipse.org/Tutorial:_Python_for_OSGi_Services) for a tutorial based on this use case.

-## Java-Implemented OSGi Services accessed from Python
+## Java Services accessed from Python
 For example, to make an OSGi service available for access in Python it's only necessary to add an OSGi-standard service property.

 <pre>